What are Pardons?

 For more information:

-Costs involved in getting a pardon
+Costs involved in getting a pardons Canada application

 There are several fees involved when completing the steps above.
 So please be advised that it is impossible to apply for a pardon in Canada without incurring a cost.
 If you are hiring an agency or a lawyer there will also be an additional service fee.
 The fee listed in the final step of the pardon processing list is only the FINAL fee payable to the Parole Board of Canada and does not include any disbursement or service fees payable to the agencies involved in gathering the required documents.